-When you think of the 80s, we’re sure that the words “vibrant” and “bold” are just some of the words that spring to mind.
+Are you interested in learning more about some of the most popular brands and styles that took prominence in the 80s?
+When you think of the 80s, we’re sure that “vibrant” and “bold” are just some of the words that spring to mind.

-The 80s were all about eye-catching designs and fun prints, not to mention all of the style trends that were often situated around flaunting your wealth and showing off many different items linked to materialism.
+The 80s were all about eye-catching designs and fun prints, not to mention the style trends that were often situated around flaunting your wealth and showing off many different items linked to materialism.

-But. despite all this, what were some of the most popular styles and brands?
+But what were some of the most popular styles and brands?
 This is what we’re here to uncover.

 So, if you are currently curious about what some of the most popular brands and styles of the 1980s are – you’re in the right place!

 Below, we are going to be talking you through all of the most popular fashion influencers of this era, as well as providing you with some additional style and fashion insights from this period.

 You know what to do – just keep on scrolling!